Our evolving connection with food and how to visualize it in commercial advertising

 Spotlight on: Regenerative agriculture

-Last year, Wunderman Thompson Intelligence released a new trend report, Regeneration Rising, to examine shifting attitudes toward sustainability, underscoring the importance of returning to regenerative agriculture, a movement with in Indigenous practices.
+Last year, Wunderman Thompson Intelligence released a new trend report, Regeneration Rising, to examine shifting attitudes toward sustainability, underscoring the importance of returning to regenerative agriculture, a movement with roots in Indigenous practices.
 This movement includes methods such as no-till farming, crop rotation, and increased use of composting over chemical fertilizers—practices that restore soil health, store carbon, or promote biodiversity.

 If sustainable farming is about not doing harm, regenerative farming is about doing good.
 As noted by Wunderman Thompson, campaigns like Regenuary in the UK have encouraged consumers to take action.
 In the case of Regenuary, participants made a one-month commitment to only eating food produced using regenerative agriculture, with everything grown locally.

-Meanwhile, we’ve also seen companies make strides of their own; the plant-based brand Milkadamia and the food brand White Leaf Provisions are among those to have committed to regenerative agriculture.
+Meanwhile, we’ve also seen companies make strides of their own; the plant-based brand Milkadamia and the baby food brand Leaf Provisions are among those to have committed to regenerative agriculture.
 Incorporating this movement into your portfolio could mean teaming up with a local regenerative farmer to document their work, or it could mean sourcing ingredients for product and food shoots from regenerative farms.

 This kind of agriculture can also take place in cities in the form of “regenerative urban farming,” which can be used to improve soil health, drawdown carbon, and even increase biodiversity for native insects.
 Small urban farms also feed their communities, ensuring locals have access to good, healthy food.
 Check out your city for regenerative farming projects, community-supported agriculture, and urban farms; you might be surprised by what you find.